stanimirivanovde/general-tools/README.md

 ## list-dns (Mac OS X)
 Lists all configured DNS servers on each network connection.
 This is useful when using something like dnscrypt-proxy or stubby to make sure that your local DNS is set to localhost on all of your connections.

+## vpn-killswitch (Mac OS X)
+Configures a VPN killswitch that only allows traffic to a single IP address (the VPN IP address).